Hi from Gillian and Michael

 I had researched the area and found the there was a short series of four geocaches which might fill in the hour so off we set.
 It was not raining today but the wind was strong and pretty cold but not to worry.
 We walked through a huge car park to a cafe which seemed like it was in an unusual place and that only people who knew it was there would be able to find it.
-The footpath looked like it was walking along someone’s driveway and was not signposted but we kept going and soon found a marked footpath.
+The footpath made it look as if we were walking along someone’s driveway and was not signposted but we kept going and soon found a marked footpath.
 It was incredibly muddy which was not surprising considering the rain we have been having.
-We might have given up had it been a normal day but we are on foot and don’t have other options.
+We might have given up had it been a normal day but we are on foot and didn’t have any other options.
 We finally sidled around the mud until we came to the haunted bridge.

 It is a grade II listed building, much of the original craftsmanship remains and large parts of the Manor have remained untouched for some years, including the former servants quarters, solid oak staircase, many marble columns, wooden doors and floors, stone archways, stained glass windows and gargoyles.
 The house has now been converted into apartments.

-The next part of the track went around the side of a field but was a well-heeled track which was never ploughed up so it made for easy walking on a firm track.
+The next part of the track went around the side of a field but there was a well-heeled track which was never ploughed up so it made for easy walking.
 The wind here though was fierce and bitterly cold.
-Part way up there was a lone tree which is where the next cache was hidden but after looking for about half an hour we had to give up.
+Partway up the track, there was a lone tree which is where the next cache was hidden but after looking for about half an hour we had to give up.
 We looked everywhere looking for any sign including a fake piece of bark which is what I thought might house the cache but to no avail.
-I did, however, find a letter to the fairies form a little girl which I read and then replaced.
+I did, however, find a letter to the fairies from a little girl which I read and then replaced.
 I hope the fairies answer her letter.

 Then the GPS changed direction and pointed straight up a dauntingly steep hill.
+It was so steep you could not see the top.
 We climbed over the stile and began the slog up the hill beside a row of trees.
-Neither of us felt overly happy about being so exposed in this gusting wind as trees fall over but we finally made it to the top.
+Neither of us felt overly happy about being so exposed in this gusting wind as the potential for trees to fall over was great but we finally made it unmolested to the top.
 That is the steepest hill I have walked up in a very long while but to turn back meant going through the mud again.
 The views out over the estate and surrounding land were amazing and well worth the effort.
 The cache was beside another stile only feet away from a house.
 Luckily there was no one in the house or else it would have been very difficult to look for the cache.
 What a stunning place to have a home though as those views are just second to none.

-We finished our walking circuit and arrived back at the garage on time to find the MOT was complete and passed.
-The brothers who own the garage are lovely and they checked the oil for us, topped it up a bit with oil and we were soon on our way home.
-When we arrived home the weather was lovely and the river was running high so we went down the garden with Hector to see the river which is running very high and to see if the magnolia is flowering yet.
+We finished our walking circuit and arrived back at the garage on time to find the MOT was completed and the car had passed.
+The brothers who own the garage are lovely and they checked the oil for us, topped it up a bit with oil, without charging us any extra, and we were soon on our way home.
+When we arrived home the weather was lovely and the river was running very high so we went down the garden with Hector to see the river and to see if the magnolia is flowering yet.
 It is still only budding but we don’t want to miss it flowering as it is so beautiful.
 The swing chair is between two magnolias and as soon as Mike sat down Hector jumped up onto his lap for a cuddle.
 So cute!